apovall/magpie/readme.md

 - [x] Remove read and write lock feedback.
 - [x] Improved basic styling
 - [x] Add ability to email serial output to developer
-- Make landing page for Magpie
-- Make online UI that allows users to
-  - Upload assets to incorporate
-    - Favicon + links to favicon creator
-    - Heading
-    - Customisable paragraph
-    - Support links?
-  - Have a bunch of brand centric themes options.
-Basic option is free.
-  - Have it all nicely integrated that spits out the files they need